Joc Pederson Player Props: Giants vs. Yankees

-After going 0-for-3 in his most recent game, Joc Pederson and the San Francisco Giants face the New York Yankees (who will start Clarke Schmidt) at 4:05 PM ET on Saturday.
+After going 2-for-4 with a home run and an RBI in his most recent game, Joc Pederson and the San Francisco Giants face the New York Yankees (who will hand the ball to Jhony Brito) at 1:35 PM ET on Sunday.

-He had a hitless showing in his most recent game (0-for-3) against the Yankees.
+In his previous game, he hit a home run while going 2-for-4 against the Yankees.

 Joc Pederson Game Info & Props vs. the Yankees